 This page provides information on:

 Rice, the primary staple for more than half the world's population, is produced worldwide, with about 90 percent grown in Asia.
-The United States is a major exporter, with the global market accounting for around 45 percent of the annual sales volume of U.S.-produced rice.
-Four U.S. regions produce virtually all of the country's rice crop—three in the South and one in California—with the South growing mostly long-grain rice and California producing almost exclusively medium- and short-grain rice.
+The United States is a major exporter, with the global market accounting for 40–45 percent of the annual sales volume of U.S.-produced rice.
+Four U.S. regions produce virtually all of the country's rice crop, the Grand Prairie, Mississippi Delta, Gulf Coast, and Sacramento Valley of California, with the South growing mostly long-grain rice and California producing almost exclusively medium- and short-grain rice.

-ERS provides a range of data products and reports on oil crops markets—including domestic and international supply, demand, trade, and prices.
+USDA, Economic Research Service (ERS) provides a range of data products and reports on oil crops markets, including domestic and international supply, demand, trade, and prices.
 Periodic, scheduled, outputs include:

 - Rice Outlook, a monthly report that presents supply and use projections for U.S. and global rice markets based on the most current World Agricultural Supply and Demand Estimates report.